Academic Catalogs

 (714) 895-8741

 Students, faculty, and staff use the resources of the Golden West College Library to locate information to meet their educational, vocational, social, and personal goals.
-Librarians teach information competency concepts in-person, online, during library instruction sessions and library classes.
+Librarians teach information literacy concepts in-person, online, during library instruction sessions and library classes.
 During library instruction, library users learn about the scope of information: how to locate and retrieve relevant information; how to organize, analyze, and evaluate information; and understand the ethical and legal issues surrounding information and information technology.

 Academic Success Center